blacktm/r2d/README.md

 ## Window Attributes

 Attributes change the appearance and behavior of the window.
-These are applied before any drawing is done.
+These are applied before drawing is done.

 ```ruby
                      # Defaults: